willtseng12/willtseng12.github.io/_posts/2017-06-24-FirstBlog.md

 title: MTA Turnstile Data Project
 ---

-For this week's Metis project, our team received a letter from WTWY (Women Tech Women Yes) with a request for us to leverage the MTA turnstile data in NYC to determine a list of optimal subway stations form their street team to canvas and fundraise at for their upcoming gala event.
+For this week's Metis project, our team received a hypothetical letter from WTWY (Women Tech Women Yes) with a request for us to leverage the MTA turnstile data in NYC to determine a list of optimal subway stations form their street team to canvas and fundraise at for their upcoming gala event.

 The data which is available freely online [MTA turnstile data](http://web.mta.info/developers/turnstile.html#main-content) consists of the cumulative number of entries and exits for each turnstile in a respective subway station up to a given date and time.